PP-Module for MDM Agent

 The MDM Agent shall only accept policies and policy updates that are digitally signed by a private key that has been authorized for policy updates by the MDM Server.

-Application Note: The intent of this requirement is to cryptographically tie the policies to the enterprise that mandated the policy, not to protect the policies in transit, as this is addressed by other SFRs (FPT_ITT.1(2) in the MDM PP or the Additional SFR FTP_ITC_EXT.1/MDFCHANNEL or FTP_ITC_EXT.1/OSCHANNEL, depending on the claimed Base-PP).
+Application Note: The intent of this requirement is to cryptographically tie the policies to the enterprise that mandated the policy, not to protect the policies in transit, as this is addressed by other SFRs (FPT_ITT.1/INTER_XFER_AGENT in the MDM Base PP or the Additional SFR FTP_ITC_EXT.1/MDFCHANNEL or FTP_ITC_EXT.1/OSCHANNEL, depending on the claimed Base-PP).
 This is especially critical for users who connect to multiple enterprises.

 The signing private key is associated with a certificate or raw public key used by the MDM Agent to verify the signature on the policy.